North Korea test-fires ballistic missiles in message to US

 Kim’s powerful sister last week berated the United States over its latest round of combined military exercises with South Korea that ended earlier this month, describing the drills as an invasion rehearsal and warned Washington to “refrain from causing a stink” if it wants to “sleep in peace” for the next four years.

-Just hours after Thursday’s launches, South Korea Foreign Minister Chung Eui-yong was to meet with visiting Russian Foreign Minister Sergey Lavrov in Seoul for discussions on North Korea and other regional issues.
-South Korea’s presidential office said it will hold an emergency National Security Council meeting to discuss the launches.
+The launches came hours before South Korea Foreign Minister Chung Eui-yong met with visiting Russian Foreign Minister Sergey Lavrov in Seoul for discussions on North Korea and other regional issues.

 South Korea’s Defense Ministry said the North’s short-range tests on Sunday were its first missile firings since April 2020.
 President Joe Biden played down those launches, telling reporters, “There’s no new wrinkle in what they did.”